 My Approach to Helping

-In therapy, Dr. Arthur first goal is to understand why a person is struggling.
+In therapy, Dr. Arthur's first goal is to understand why a person is struggling.
 Then, work with the patient to build resiliency and strength in adapting and overcoming life's challenges.
 He believes that therapy is an investment in one's own emotional development and happiness while finding a purpose or meaning in life.
-His driving ethos in therapy is to make therapy applicable to real life situations and have palpable changes in the client's life.
+His driving ethos in therapy is to make therapy applicable to real-life situations and have palpable changes in the client's life.
 With this idea in mind, Dr. Arthur will help guide and challenge the client to develop into a stronger, more resilient, individual while respecting the client's pace.
 Therapy is very much about growing and changing, which often requires a period of discomfort.
 At each stage, Dr. Arthur works with the client to master that stage before moving on.
 This is especially true in social skills and self-confidence development.

 If you have any questions or hesitations about therapy, feel free to contact Dr. Arthur for a free phone or secure video consultation.
 There is no obligation to start therapy and the consultation is a great way to have your questions answered about what therapy is like, what you can expect, and for you to get a feel for what Dr. Arthur's therapy model is.
 He is available by phone most days of the week and will return any call or email within 24-48 hours.
-However, please remember, consultation request should not be used for emergency or life-threatening situations.
+However, please remember, consultation requests should not be used for emergency or life-threatening situations.
 For those, dial 911 or go to your local ER.